LinHong149/Robeartics-Centerstage/README.md

     * On affected devices which **do** have the patch, the issue was manifest as simply a failure to start streaming.
     * The Tech Team believes that the root cause of the issue is a bug in the Linux kernel XHCI driver.
 A workaround was implemented in the SDK UVC driver.
 * Fixes bug in UVC driver where often half the frames from the camera would be dropped (e.g. only 15FPS delivered during a streaming session configured for 30FPS).
-* Fixes issue where TensorFlow Object Detection would show results whose confidence was lower than the minimum confidence parameter.
+* Fixes issue where org.firstinspires.ftc.teamcode.teleop.TensorFlow Object Detection would show results whose confidence was lower than the minimum confidence parameter.
 * Fixes a potential exploitation issue of [CVE-2019-11358](https://www.cvedetails.com/cve/CVE-2019-11358/) in OnBotJava
 * Fixes changing the address of an Expansion Hub with additional Expansion Hubs connected to it